Enhancing Your Chances of CFA® Exam Success

 When using our UWorld CFA QBanks and flashcards, we recommend you read the questions and answers aloud to increase reading comprehension, sharpen your skills, and challenge your use of intonation.
 We recommend you focus on our “things to remember” after each question and provide hints for further comprehension.

 As a kinesthetic learner, you learn by touching and doing.
 You understand and remember things through physical movement.
 You are a hands-on learner who prefers to touch, move, build, or draw what you learn, and you tend to learn better when some type of physical activity is involved.
 Utilizing the UWorld CFA prep platform can provide significant benefits to kinesthetic learners due to our platform's active-learning approach, which aligns with their learning philosophy.
 Students learn more when actively participating and engaging in the learning process instead of passively taking in the information.

 Active learning stimulates the activation of cognitive and sensory networks in the brain, which aids in the processing and storing of new information.
 When actively engaging with content, the brain is given more time to connect new and old data and correct earlier misunderstandings.

-4. Reading and Writing Learning Style
+4. Reading and Writing Learning Style: Learning through Written Language